MtheTeacher/MNIST-Neural-Network-Explorer/about.md

 ### The Issue

 The application would fail to load entirely, with browser developer tools showing numerous CORS errors.
-These errors indicated that requests for core JavaScript modules (like React, ReactDOM, and TensorFlow.js) were being blocked because they were being fetched from a different origin (`https://aistudiocdn.com`) than the one serving the application, and the remote server did not permit this.
+These errors indicated that requests for core JavaScript modules (like React, ReactDOM, and TensorFlow.js) were being fetched from a different origin (`https://aistudiocdn.com`) than the one serving the application, and the remote server did not permit this.

 ### Root Cause and Resolution